This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Transfer the ground seeds to a medium bowl and whisk in (optional) salt.

 - Add the boiling water to the bowl, stirring until combined.
 Let stand 10 minutes to thicken and cool.
 Press dough into an even thickness in bowl (it should not feel sticky.
-If it does, add a little bit more ground chia ).
+If it does, add a little bit more ground chia.
+If too dry, add a little bit more boiling water).

 - Cut, or otherwise divide, the dough into 4 equal pieces.
 Shape each piece of dough into a ball.